greenelab/deep-review/manuscript.md

 ### Customizing deep learning models reflects a tradeoff between bias and variance

 Some of the challenges in applying deep learning are shared with other machine learning methods.
-In particular, many problem-specific optimizations described in this review reflect a recurring universal tradeoff -- controlling the flexibility of a model in order to maximize predictivity.
+In particular, many problem-specific optimizations described in this review reflect a recurring universal tradeoff---controlling the flexibility of a model in order to maximize predictivity.
 Methods for adjusting the flexibility of deep learning models include dropout, reduced data projections, and transfer learning (described below).
 One way of understanding such model optimizations is that they incorporate external information to limit model flexibility and thereby improve predictions.
 This balance is formally described as a tradeoff between "bias and variance"